 Click here to find out more about the cosmetic surgery procedures we offer in both our London and Bournemouth Clinics.

-Due to these findings (above), we have now almost completely stopped performing chin implant procedures at the clinic due to possible late onset complications.
+Due to these findings (above), we have now almost completely stopped performing chin implant procedures at the clinic due to possible late-onset complications.
 The same is also true of sliding genioplasty which is an extensive procedure with added side effects.
+Our preferred alternative technique is box genioplasty.

 Before and after Box Genioplasty surgery images of Female and Male Patients